 Digital assistant: Google Assistant | Dimensions: 336.6 mm (13.2 inches) by 190 mm (7.4 inches) by 154.4 mm (6.1 inches) | Audio: Two 4.5-inch high-excursion dual voice-coil woofers, two 0.7-inch custom tweeters | Display: n/a | Features: 3.5 mm line-in

 The Google Home Max hasn't changed at all since its introduction in October 2017 – unless you count the new features that are regularly added to the Google Assistant software – and we hope Google hasn't forgotten about this speaker.
 It offers the best sound fidelity of all the speakers with Google Assistant on board.

 It's versatile too, with a 3.5 mm line-in port and Bluetooth connectivity, as well as the ability to play songs from your phone over your Wi-Fi network.
-Google Assistant really impresses, as does the room-filling audio (tweaked via machine learning to match your room's acoustics).
+Google Assistant really impresses, as does the room-filling audio, which is tweaked via machine learning to match your room's acoustics.